Hammilk/NLPProject/README.md

 A query python script has been included (queryer.py) to query for essays in the training data.
 To run the query script use the command "python3 queryer.py {essayID1} {essayID2}
 I did not implement error checks for the query script.
 Just don't mess up the command.

 Created 2 bash scripts to change all .py files to .html and to delete all .html files.
 Run Bash scripts for presentation.

+If you want to use bash scripts on another machine, rembmer to grant execute permissions using "chmod +x script_name.sh"